Kashafgulzar/CV-DE-Stutter/README.md

 ## Status

-This repository is released for anonymous peer review.
-Citation details, author information, and license will be added upon acceptance / de-anonymization.
+This repository is released for peer review.
 A demo page with synthetic stuttered speech samples, along with the VITS-CV-DE model checkpoint, will be released on Hugging Face after acceptance.